bgcodehub/kubernetes-dev-docs/04-Observability/02-liveness-probes.md

 # Liveness Probes in Kubernetes

 ## Overview
-In this section, we explore **Liveness Probes** in Kubernetes, a mechanism that helps determine whether a container within a Pod is functioning correctly.
+**Liveness Probes** in Kubernetes is a mechanism that helps determine whether a container within a Pod is functioning correctly.
 These probes are critical for maintaining application reliability and availability in a Kubernetes environment.

 ## The Problem
 Imagine you run a container using Docker.
 If the application crashes or the process exits, Docker does not automatically restart the container.
 This leaves the service unavailable until manual intervention occurs.